BRITISH SCHOOL OF MARKETING INTERNATIONAL

 - To make staff and students aware of different types of bullying behaviour and how to deal with it sensitively and effectively.

 - Make students aware of the consequences of bullying behaviour and the effects of it on the victims.

-- To promote an open dialogue at the school where students feel safe to tell about the bullying behaviour.
+- To promote an open dialogue at the college where students feel safe enough to discuss bullying behaviour.

 Definition of Bullying:

 Bullying is the use of force using superior strength to intimidate or aggressively dominate others typically through using physical violence, threatening language or through social isolation to cause physical and psychological harm for the victim.
 Bullying comes in different forms and it is usually motivated by the following prejudices, which include;